petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 In addition to the cottons, Capsicum promotes handwoven silk from Bangkok, Thailand, cooperating with a family business for over 30 years.

-Pepper+Tom source their eco cotton and ink from Ecological Textiles for their hand painted skirts.
+TYPE-TRY source their eco cotton and ink from Ecological Textiles for their hand painted skirts.
 This firm offers a wide range in fabrics, yarns and dyes that are manufactured and processed in a sustainable way.
 Ecological Textiles stands for environmentally sound production, fair trade and top quality.

 From threads to fabrics, from moulding to materials our products comply with all European environmental, occupational safety laws and respect for the workers.